 If you are a college student, you should definitely consider Amazon Student first for the discounted membership fee for similar benefits and the generous free trial period.

 Just don’t forget to cancel your free trial if you do not plan on using Amazon Student long-term.

 The flexible six-month trial period is one of the longest free trials you will ever see for any product or service.
 It gives plenty of opportunities for cost-conscious students to decide if the free two-day shipping, unlimited streaming, and targeted discounts are worth $59 a year.

 Many students might be happy to max out the six-month trial, other students that want to use the Prime Music or Prime Reading and Audible Channels benefits immediately will need to forego the trial period and immediately pay the $59 annual fee.

 For students who don’t own a car, the free two-day shipping is great for last-minute purchases and much easier than finding a ride to the store.

 And, being an Amazon Prime Student member means you might be able to scoop up a few exclusive textbook deals and get free two-day shipping in addition to the student-only discounts on technology, snacks, and dorm supplies.

 Who Should Consider Amazon Prime?

 Amazon Prime is for working adults that are not a college student.
 Even students that also double as parents may want to consider Amazon Prime to qualify for the 20% discount on diapers as the ongoing savings can outweigh the $59 price tag for an Amazon Prime Student account.

 Prime is a good option as it means you can buy any product on Amazon.

 Furthermore, Prime members get exclusive product discounts that make it notably cheaper to shop at Amazon instead of other online retailers.

-Parents of children can also benefit from choosing Prime as they can share the benefits with their family members and save money by not having individual streaming plans.
+Parents of children can also benefit from choosing Prime.
+This is because they can share the benefits with their family members and save money by not having individual streaming plans.